matthewdeanmartin/jiggle_version/README.md

 Opinionated
 -----------
-It is a design smell that a library opens with asking you a lot of questions or to fill in a lot of twitchy config before simple scenarious work.
+A library should have one working, no-options, no questions asked scenario, e.g.

+    jiggle_library here
+    # find, bump & update version strings in source code

 An opinionated library has an opinion about the right way to do it.
 That said, if the library can discover existing conventions, it should discover them and used them.

-Other libraries with different opinions exist, see below.
+The following contraints enable "drop in and go"

 No Config, No Regex
 -------------------
 If the config is more complex than re-writing the code from scratch, there is something wrong with a library.

-These contraints enable "drop in and go"

 Don't contaminate the package
 -----------------------------